Deep Submillimeter and Radio Observations in the SSA22 Field. III. Multiwavelength Identifications and Properties of the 850 $\mu$m-selected Submillimeter Galaxies: COUNTERPART IDENTIFICATION

+For convenience, we will continue the tradition of labeling sources in the catalog as `robust' for $p \leqslant$ 0.05 and `tentative' for $p >$ 0.05.
 After visually inspecting all counterparts and candidate sources, we defined sources with coordinate separations less than 1.5$\arcsec$ as the same counterpart.
 This threshold is appropriate as it avoids misclassifying sources that are too far apart as the same, or splitting the same source into different counterparts.
-Multiple identifications for the same SCUBA-2 source were sorted in ascending order of p-values and assigned labels a, b, c, and so forth.
+Multiple identifications for the same SCUBA-2 source were sorted in ascending order of $p$-values and assigned labels a, b, c, and so forth.
 Additionally, we found that despite the larger FWHM of 24 $\micron$ sources compared to high-precision VLA detections, their coordinates are still relatively accurate.